awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-delete.md

    1. For **Deployment regions**, choose the Regions from which you want to delete stack instances\.
 In this case, US East \(N\.
 Virginia\) Region and US West \(Oregon\) Region\.

    1. For **Deployment options**:
       + For **Maximum concurrent accounts**, keep the default values of **Number** and **1**\.
       + For **Failure tolerance**, keep the defaults of **Number** and **0**\.

       In the **Retain stacks** area, keep the default setting of disabled\.

       When you are deleting stacks from a stack set, the **Retain stacks** option lets you choose to remove the stack instances from your stack set, but save the stacks and their associated resources\.
 When you save stacks from a stack set by choosing the **Retain stacks** option, the stack's resources stay in their current state, but the stack is no longer part of the stack set\.
-You cannot reassociate a retained stack, or add an existing, saved stack to a new stack set\.
+You can't reassociate a retained stack, or add an existing, saved stack to a new stack set\.
 The stack is permanently independent of a stack set\.
 In this procedure, we are deleting all stacks in preparation for deleting the entire stack set, so we are not retaining stacks\.

       Choose **Next**\.